aws-solutions/content-analysis-on-aws/README.md

 # COST

 You are responsible for the cost of the AWS services used while running this application.
-The primary cost factors are from using Amazon Rekognition and Amazon Elasticsearch Service (Amazon ES).
+The primary cost factors come from using Amazon Rekognition and the Elasticsearch engine provided by the Amazon OpenSearch Service (successor to Amazon Elasticsearch Service).
 Videos cost about $0.50 per minute to process, but can vary between $0.10 per minute and $0.60 per minute depending on the video content.
 If you disable Amazon Rekognition in your workflow configuration, then video costs can decrease to approximately $0.04 per minute.
-Data storage and Amazon ES will cost approximately ***$10.00 per day*** regardless of the quantity or type of video content.
+Data storage and the Amazon OpenSearch Service will cost approximately ***$10.00 per day*** regardless of the quantity or type of video content.

 After a video is uploaded into the solution, the costs for processing are a one-time expense.
 However, data storage costs occur daily, as shown in the following screenshot from AWS Cost Explorer.